Be sure to read our complete review of infant car seats to learn more about the models that won awards and why.

 Sometimes the difference is in the details, or the beauty and the devil depending on how you look at it.
 While many of the products sort of look the same, function the same, and even smell the same, the details of each help some stand apart from the pack.
 If a seat offers a feature that others don't or is giving attention to features that might increase potential safety, then we feel they should be recognized.
 In a product group so heavily regulated, it can be difficult to tell one seat from another or decide why one is better than the last, without looking at the features and functions that help them get ahead and stand out in a crowd.

 Having a canopy is one feature that sets infant seats apart from convertible seats.
 All of the seats we reviewed offered some type of canopy, but they varied in size and additional features like a peek-a-boo window and ventilation or ability to be hidden or stretched the full length of the seat for added protection.
 We think the larger, the better for protecting little ones from the sun, and a peek-a-boo window might be nice to have, but it isn't a deal breaker if it doesn't.
-The Britax B-Safe 35 has the largest canopy in the group, but the UPPAbaby has a unique hard cover storage for the canopy when it isn't being used that helps make the seat's overall fit and finish impressive.
+The Britax B-Safe 35 has the largest canopy in the group, but the UPPAbaby has a unique hardcover storage for the canopy when it isn't being used that helps make the seat's overall fit and finish impressive.

 The Cybex Cloud Q crash test results with and without the load leg seem to indicate that a load leg offers an additional margin of safety to a seat.
 This product saw a significantly better head sensor score and similar chest score using the leg than without it.

 If you are using the seatbelt instead of the LATCH Lower Anchors to attach the base, good LATCH storage is important to tuck it all away so that it doesn't get in the way when installing the infant carrier onto the base for a secure fit.
 Not all storage options are great, and we preferred the versions that keep the straps out of the way of any connection points.
-The UPPAbaby has nice retractable anchors that keep the straps ratcheted away, and the anchors tucked in side pockets.
+The UPPAbaby has nice retractable anchors that keep the straps ratcheted away with the anchors tucked into side pockets.
 There is no chance these straps will impinge on the carrier's ability to attach to the base.

 We suggest parents pick the car seat that best meets their needs first, then consider the strollers that are compatible with their seat as a 2nd step.
 The car seat selection is frankly a more important decision to ensure your infant's safety, and you are not likely to paint yourself into a corner when it comes time to pick a stroller.